A wrongful death claim allows surviving family members to hold the at-fault party legally accountable in a civil court case.

 Time Limits on Filing a Wrongful Death Claim in Georgia

-It is important to keep in mind that every state has a limit on the amount of time you have to file a wrongful death claim.
-The amount of time varies from state to state and is typically between two and four years from the date of death.
+The amount of time allowed varies from state to state.
+In Georgia, O.C.G.A. § 9-3-33 states that you have 2 years from the date of death to file a wrongful death claim against the responsible party.
 However, there are exceptions.
-It is best to check with an attorney who is familiar with the statute of limitations in Georgia and to ensure all paperwork is filed in a timely manner.
+It is best to check with an attorney who is familiar with Georgia state law and to ensure all paperwork is filed in a timely manner.

 If the window of opportunity closes, the court may refuse to hear your case.
 At that point, you would not be able to seek compensation.
 A lawyer will also be able to explain any exceptions to the laws and statutes that apply to your unique case.